-Ernest Thompson, whose debut novel The Book of Maps—release date October 25, 2022 (Global Collective Publishers)—is available now for presale, has won an Oscar, two Golden Globes, a Writers Guild Award and a Broadway Drama Guild Award for Best Play.
+Ernest Thompson, whose debut novel The Book of Maps (Global Collective Publishers) is now available everywhere you buy books, has won an Oscar, two Golden Globes, a Writers Guild Award and a Broadway Drama Guild Award for Best Play.
 His work has been nominated for a Tony, an Emmy and a British Academy Award.
 His more than 35 plays have been seen in theatres around the world.
 The most enduring, On Golden Pond, has been translated into 30 languages, Arabic the newest, and played in more than 40 countries on six continents including three runs on Broadway, the most recent starring James Earl Jones and Leslie Uggams.

 Among other plays are The West Side Waltz (starring Katharine Hepburn and Dorothy Loudon), A Sense of Humor (Jack Lemmon and Estelle Parsons), Ax of Love, Amazons in August, Murdering Mother, White People Christmas, The Elixir, and Human Beings.
 His anthology of 25 short plays will contain the collections Political Suicide, The Penis Responds, Answers, and Valentines for Two, as well as The One About the Guy in the Bar, The Kindness of Strangers, and American Terrorist.